1. About ticagrelor

 What if I forget to take it?

 If you forget to take ticagrelor, take it as soon as you remember.
-If it's nearly time for your next dose, skip the missed dose.
+If it's nearly time for your next dose, skip the missed dose and take your next dose at the usual time.

 Do not take a double dose to make up for a forgotten dose.